neetujangid2004/CodeAlpha_Internship/README.md

 Intership project showcasing Python programming concepts, problem-solving, and real-world application development.

 # 1. Hangman Game Assignment
-The project demonstrates my understanding of Python programming concepts such as loops, conditionals, and string manipulation.

--> Goal:
-Create a simple text-based Hangman game where the player guesses a word one letter at a time.
+This is a simple text-based Hangman game build in Python.
+The player has to guess a randomly chosen word by entering one letter at a time.
+The game ends when the player either guesses the word correctly or uses all 6 incorrect guesses.

-Simplified Scope:
+> Features :

-●​ Use a small list of 5 predefined words (no need to use a file or API).
+●​ 5 predefined words stored in a list. <br>
+●​ Maximum of 6 wrong guesses allowed.

+●​ Displays progress with underscores ( _ ) for unguessed letters.

+●​ Console-based input/output.

+> Concepts Used :

-●​ Limit incorrect guesses to 6.
+●​ random module to select words.

-●​ Basic console input/output — no graphics or audio.

-Key Concepts Used: random, while loop, if-else, strings, lists.
+●​ Loops (while) for repeated guessing.

+●​ Displays progress with underscores ( _ ) for unguessed letters.

+●​ Console-based input/output.

+# 2. Stock Portfolio Tracker Assignment